luuleitner/MotorEndplate/README.md

 # Repository Structure

-This repository provides code and datasets for ultrafast ultrasound investigations of an electrically stimulated medial gastrocnemius muscle.
+This repository provides code and datasets for ultrafast ultrasound investigations on an electrically stimulated medial gastrocnemius muscle.

 ### 1. Code
+- `MotorEndplate\functions` folder includes the used functions
+- `MotorEndplate\SPTtracker.m` is the Matlab script to execute sampling point tracking.
+This program will return SPT coordinates for each investigated timestep.

-Code is currently in submission and will be pushed soon.
-Please return shortly!
+This code is currently beeing pushed.
+Some elements are still missing and will be uploaded shortly!

 ### 2. Dataset
 The high frame rate ultrasound recording (1500 Hz) of an electrically stimulated medial gastrocnemius contraction can be downloaded from: [google drive](https://drive.google.com/file/d/1UnxKz-48edv91yl6tduEGyUoVwtJ64Iq/view?usp=sharing) (679 MB).
 The provided dataset (`MGcontraction.avi`) is licensed under a [Creative Commons Attribution 4.0 International License](https://github.com/luuleitner/MotorEndplate/blob/master/LICENSE_dataset).